How to make a GitHub Action that exposes a SSH server

 tmux wait-for channel

-This commands waits for a channel named channel
+This commands waits for a channel named channel to be “woken up” by a

-matching tmux wait-for -S channel
+matching tmux wait-for -S channel.

 We don’t actually ever run this last command, and we don’t really care about the channel either, but the effect this have if we never “wake up” the channel, is that it will hang until the tmux session itself is over.